NolanHo/NolanHo/README.md

 ### About Me

-I'm a Research Scientist at MindLab-Research.
-My work sits at the intersection of LLM training and inference infrastructure — building distributed RL training systems, optimizing CUDA kernels (attention decode, fused LoRA projection), and developing agent tooling.
+I'm a Research Scientist at [Mind Lab](https://macaron.im/mindlab?tab=publications).
+My work sits at the intersection of LLM training and inference infrastructure — building distributed RL training systems, LLM training/inference engine, optimizing CUDA kernels, and developing self-envolving agents.

 I build things across the stack: distributed training systems for RL, CUDA kernels for the hot path, Rust/Go services for the infrastructure layer, and